apache/pulsar/site2/docs/client-libraries-java.md

 ### Configure messages

-In addition to a value, it's possible to set additional items on a given message:
+In addition to a value, you can set additional items on a given message:

 ```java
 producer.newMessage()